 - Monitoring of LCME standards and elements:

-- Elements subject to monitoring are specified in the attachment (Table 1.
-LCME Elements to be Monitored).
-Additional elements may be added as deemed appropropriate by the QICC.
+- Elements subject to monitoring are listed on the LCME Dashboard housed on the QICCSharepoint site (requires login).
+Additional elements are added as deemed appropropriate by the QICC.
 Categories of elements to be monitored include but are not limited to: